knative/docs/docs/serving/knative-kubernetes-services.md

 ### Service: activator

 The activator is responsible for receiving & buffering requests for inactive revisions and reporting metrics to the autoscaler.
-In addition, it retries requests to a revision after the autoscaler scales the revision based on the reported metrics.
+It also retries requests to a revision after the autoscaler scales the revision based on the reported metrics.

 ### Service: autoscaler